ExtensityAI/symbolicai/README.md

 <class 'symai.expressions.Symbol'>(value=It is Sunday.)
 ```

-The current `&`-operation uses very simple logical statements `and`, `or` and `xor` via prompts to compute the logical implication.
-However, one can also define custom operations to perform more complex and robust logical operations, which can also use verification constraints to validate the outcomes and ensure a desired behavior.
+The current `&`-operation overloads the `and` logical operator and sends `few-shot` prompts how to evaluate the statement to the neural computation engine.
+However, we can define more sophisticated logical operators for `and`, `or` and `xor` via formal proof statements and use the neural engines to parse data structures prior to our expression evaluation.
+Therefore, one can also define custom operations to perform more complex and robust logical operations, including constraints to validate the outcomes and ensure a desired behavior.
 We will explore this in the next sections.

 Next we will talk about operations.

 ## 😷 Operations

 Operations are at the core of our framework.
 They are the building blocks of our API and are used to define the behavior of our symbols.
 We can think of operations as contextualized functions that take in a `Symbol` object, send it to the neuro-symbolic engine for evaluation, and return one or multiple new objects (mainly new symbols; but not necessarily limited to that).
-Another fundamental property is polymorphism, which means that operations can be applied to different types of data, such as strings, integers, floats, lists, etc. The way this works is that a `Symbol` object stores in its `value` attribute the original data that is then sent as a string representations to the engines to perform the operations.
+Another fundamental property is polymorphism, which means that operations can be applied to different types of data, such as strings, integers, floats, lists, etc. with different behaviors, depending on the object instance.

+The way we execute operations is by using the `Symbol` object `value` attribute containing the original data type that is then sent as a string representations to the engines to perform the operations.
 Therefore all values are casted to a string representation.
 This also means, that for custom objects one needs to define a proper `__str__` method to cast the object to a string representation and ensure preservation of the semantics of that object.

 Lastly, we need to talk about inheritance.
 Our API is built on top of the `Symbol` class, which is the base class of all operations.
 This means that all operations are inherited from the `Symbol` class.
 This provides a convenient modality to add new custom operations by sub-classing `Symbol`, yet, ensuring to always have a set of base operations at our disposal without bloating the syntax or re-implementing many existing functionalities.
 This also means that we can define contextualized operations with individual constraints, prompt designs and therefore behaviors by simply sub-classing the `Symbol` class and overriding the corresponding method.